5jt/dyalog-cookbook/manuscript/12-Scheduled-Tasks.md

 If the Task Scheduler itself throws an error you will find the error codes of little value – at first sight.

-You can provoke such an error quite easily: edit the task we’ve created and change the contents of the _Program/script_ field in the _Edit action_ dialog to something that does not exist, so the Task Scheduler won’t find such a program to run.
+You can provoke such an error quite easily: edit the task we’ve created and changed the contents of the _Program/script_ field in the _Edit action_ dialog to something that does not exist, so the Task Scheduler won’t find such a program to run.
 Then issue the _Run_ command from the context menu.

 Update the GUI by pressing F5 and you will see that errors are reported.
 The row that reads `Task Start Failed` in the _Task Category_ columns and `Launch Failure` in the _Operational Code_ columns is the one we are interested in.
-When you click at this row you will find that it reports an `Error Value 2147942402`.
+When you click on this row you will find that it reports an `Error Value 2147942402`.
 What exactly does this mean?

 One way to find out is to google for 2147942402.
 For this particular error this will certainly do, but sometimes you will have to go through plenty of pages when people managed to produce the same error code in very different circumstances, and it can be quite time-consuming to find a page that carries useful information for _your_ circumstances.